Pool Retaining Walls for Sloped Yards: Cost, Materials, and More

 The solution: a retaining wall designed to meet your needs and beyond

-On that slope, you basically have three options for where to set the pool:
+In the picture above, you have three options for where to set the pool:

 - at the high point